-The design of a supply chain with risk of disruptions has the structure of a two-stage stochastic programming problem.
-First-stage decisions are related to the selection of DCs (x_j) and their capacity ($c{j,k}$) for different commodities ($k \in K$) from the set of candidate locations ($j \in J$).
-Second-stage decisions involve assigning ($y{s,j,i,k}$) the demands of customers ($i \in I$) according to the availability of DCs that is determined by the scenarios ($s \in S$).
+The design of a supply chain under with risk of disruptions has the structure of a two-stage stochastic programming problem.
+First stage decisions are related to the DCs location and their capacity.
+Second stage decisions involve assignments of customer demands according to the availability of DCs that is determined by the scenarios.
 The discrete set of scenarios originates from disruptions at the DC candidate locations.
 Furthermore, penalties for unsatisfied demand render the recourse to be complete.
 The penalties are considered in the model by including an additional DC with infinite capacity, zero investment cost, and zero probability of being disrupted.
-This fictitious DC is labeled with subindex /J/.
-A complete list of the notation used throughout the paper can be found in the Nomenclature section.
+This fictitious DC is labeled with subindex |J|.